dward2/BME547/Lectures/continuous_integration_github_actions.md

 `pytest-pycodestyle`.
 Add and commit that file to the repository.
 4. Create a Python code file so that `pytest` will have something to find and check.
 If there are not any `*.py` files, `pytest` will give an error causing GitHub Actions to fail.
-I would recommend creating the file you plan in which you plan to write your code.
+I would recommend creating the file in which you plan to write your code.
 Then, include the single command `pass` in the file.
 Add and commit this file to the repository.
 5. Add any other initial files you would like to include, such as `.gitignore`.